pingswept/me30-website/content/logistics/exercises.md

 - to 12 V?
 - to ground?

-Sketch and label the current path for each of those gate states.
+Sketch the current path for each of those gate states.

 ![Top left corner of an H-bridge](/img/Hbridge-corner.jpg)